Creating Your First Call for Artists | Getting Started | Crafted Call

 Allowed File Formats (required)

-Most visual art calls accept JPG and PNG
+Most visual art calls accept JPG/JPEG and PNG as the simplest artist-facing guidance

 Tag what kind of work you're accepting: Photography, Painting, Drawing, Sculpture, Video, Installation, Digital Art, Mixed Media, etc.